wso2-extensions/identity-workflow-impl-bps/docs/config.md

 To use workflow with WSO2 Identity Server 7 onwards, you need to follow below steps.

-# Instructions to enable workkflow
+# Instructions to enable workflow

 1. Unzip the zip file.
 2. Run identity workflow-related db scripts against the identity  <IS_HOME>/repository/database/ IDENTITY_DB(WSO2IDENTITY_DB.mv.db).